volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 Same team, same alert volume.
 But now agentic AI triages 95%+ of the noise, correlates cross-tool signals, verifies suspicious activity directly with affected users, and contains threats autonomously.
 The 2 AM incident?
 “Incident contained at 2:52 AM.
 Here’s what happened and what we did.”
 Your team reviews a clean incident summary in the morning, not 47 unread alerts.

 ### 🔧 How **[**UnderDefense**](https://underdefense.com/platform/)** Delivers This
-We built [UnderDefense](https://underdefense.com/maxi-ai/) specifically for this reality: 1,500+ correlation rules, 98% verdict accuracy, 8× faster incident context, and concierge analysts who verify suspicious activity via Slack, Teams, Email, and SMS.
-With 80+ [integrations](https://underdefense.com/integrations/) and 99% alert noise reduction within the first week of onboarding, UnderDefense gives lean teams the operational leverage they need without replacing the tools they already own.
+We built [UnderDefense](https://underdefense.com/maxi-ai/) specifically for this reality: 1,500+ correlation rules, 98% verdict accuracy, 8× faster incident context, and ChatOps that verifies suspicious activity directly with users via Slack, Teams, Email, and SMS.
+With 250+ [integrations](https://underdefense.com/integrations/) and 99% alert noise reduction within the first week of onboarding, UnderDefense gives lean teams the operational leverage they need without replacing the tools they already own.

 “The biggest win was getting actual control over our security alerts.
 Before UD stepped in, we were getting bombarded with alerts… Their team cleaned up our configurations and got the noise under control within the first week.”